UTNK/utnk.github.io/README.md

 # utnk.github.io
-- GitHub repository for use as web server
+- GitHub repository for use as a web server
 	- Web URL: https://utnk.github.io/